 - Smartphone cameras have eaten into the digital camera market for a reason: modern smartphones take rather good photos.
 They don't offer professional quality or much manual control, but are unrivalled for capturing unexpected moments.
-Check our to identify those that have excellent cameras.
+Check our smartphone reviews to identify those that have excellent cameras.

 - Compact cameras are still popular, and they can be surprisingly powerful.
 Some even have sensors usually found in high-end cameras.
 Use our compact camera reviews to find the small, fixed-lens cameras that can pack a punch.

 - Bridge cameras offer much of the functionality of DSLR and mirrorless cameras, but without the interchangeable lenses.
 They're usually fairly inexpensive and can be a great way to try out a DSLR-style camera.
 See our bridge camera reviews to find a good model.

 We've put together a guide for beginners to improve their camera skills, whatever the device they're using.
 Read how to shoot and edit photos like a pro to find out more.